gabriel-lody/fullmoon-ios/README.md

 **Neumond** is a fork of [fullmoon](https://github.com/mainframecomputer/fullmoon-ios) by Mainframe, maintained by [Gabriel Lody](https://github.com/gabriel-lody) / Lodysoft.

-An iOS app to chat with local large language models that's optimized for Apple silicon and works on iPhone, iPad, and Mac.
+An iOS app to chat with local large language models that's optimized for Apple silicon.
 Your chat history is saved locally, and you can customize the appearance of the app.

 ## ✨ Enhancements